Dinhhai94/course-materials/docs/Wk2Mod1.md

     + We can access the value stored to the variable name by typing in that variable's name to the REPL.
     + To actually log the value to the Dev Console (much more useful in real-world applications), we can use the built in function `console.log([variable name])`
     + When we use the variable, we DON'T use quotation marks.
 Quotes mean Strings, and variables are variables, not strings of text.
-    + `const` indicates a value that we can't replace in memory.
-It's basically a 'constant.'
-So, if we do `const currentYear = 2017`, we will get an error.
+    + `const` indicates a value that can't be reassigned.
+For example if we do: `const x = 3` and then try to do `x = 4` - that will not work.
+We can't replace the value in memory, although we'll see that we can change parts of complex data later on.
     + `let` and `var` __do__ allow the value to be replaced.
-    + `var` initializes all variables as `undefined` prior to JS reviewing and assigning the value we actually want.
+    + All variables start off as `undefined` until we use the _assignment operator:_ `=`.
     + In this course, we will focus on using `const` and `let`, and we will consider `var` for legacy purposes.

 6. So now we have some saved data.
 Wouldn't it be nice if we could test that data?
 We can, in fact, using the _Boolean_ data type.
 Booleans only have two values: `true` or `false`.
 They can be stored as a variable of their own, or can be returned as a result of a test.
 Try the following: